VitroidFPV/vitroidfpv.com/modules/buildLists/3inchCinewhoop/5-26-07-2022-aios-foxeer-reaper-f745-aio.md

 ---
 Category: AIOs
 color: red
-order: 5
+order: 6
-title: Foxeer Reaper F745 AIO
+title: Flywoo GOKU GN722 EVO
 link: https://www.getfpv.com/electronics/flight-controllers/aio-all-in-one-fc/flywoo-goku-gn722-hd-evo-40a-bl-s-aio-flight-controller-20x20.html
 text: A great high-end AIO with a ton of features, such as integrated programmable LEDs and Plug n' Play with DJI, with 6 UARTs it's the most on